ibm-cloud-architecture/governed-ml-ops/README.md

    - 4.h.2.
 Model Owner verifies the Model development details (Model Experiment File, Model Quality, Training Data Statistics File and Drift Detection Model file) by investigating the corresponding assets in the catalog.

    - 4.h.3.
 The Model Owner then updates the `Model Life Cycle Stage` from `Model Development Completed` to `Approved for Validation` and clicks on Save.
+Then, Model Owner navigates to `Model Validation` view and updated the `Have you moved the model from Dev to test` to `Yes`.
 Then, Model owner clicks on actions on top right to `Model Validation` indicating the model is Ready for Validation stage.
 This will move the model to `Approved for Validation` stage.

 <br>